-The first interface option is intended for use with microprocessors which can be forced into a WAIT STATE for at least 5 $\mu$ s (such as the 8085A).
-The microprocessor starts a conversion and is halted until the result of the conversion is read from the converter.
-Conversion is initiated by executing a memory READ to the AD7575 address bringing $\overline{CS}$ and $\overline{RD}$ LOW.
-BUSY subsequently goes LOW (forcing the microprocessor READY input LOW) placing the processor into a WAIT state.
-The input signal, which had been tracked by the analog input, is held on the third falling clock edge of the input clock after $\overline{CS}$ and $\overline{RD}$ have gone LOW (see Figure 12).
+The first interface option is intended for use with microprocessors that can be forced into a WAIT STATE for at least 5 μs .
+The microprocessor (such as the 8085A) starts a conversion and is halted until the result of the conversion is read from the converter.
+Conversion is initiated by executing a memory READ to the AD7575 address, bringing \overline{CS} and \overline{RD} LOW. \overline{BUSY} subsequently goes LOW (forcing the microprocessor READY input LOW), placing the processor into a WAIT state.
+The input signal, which had been tracked by the analog input, is held on the third falling clock edge of the input clock after \overline{CS} and \overline{RD} have gone LOW (see Figure 12).
 The AD7575 then performs a conversion on this acquired input signal value.
-When the conversion is complete (BUSY goes HIGH), the processor completes the memory READ and acquires the newly-converted data.
+When the conversion is complete (\overline{BUSY} goes HIGH), the processor completes the memory READ and acquires the newly converted data.
 The timing diagram for this interface is shown in Figure 3.